The Norse Gods

 Even though in theory we can worship a great deal of Gods, in practice, most of us worship only a handful regularly.
-There are 8 that are very commonly worshiped, and then several that are less commonly worshiped.
-This isn't an exhaustive list either.
+No one in Asatru is required to worship all the Gods or even to know all their names and stories.
+There are about 8 Gods that are very commonly worshiped, and then several that are less commonly worshiped.
+This isn’t an exhaustive list either.

 Like we said before, this isn't an exhaustive list of the only things you can possibly worship in Norse Paganism.
 If a name is mentioned somewhere in the literature, or found on a stone somewhere, chances are you can find someone out there who has a practice surrounding that where that's a deity.